Snowball vs. Snowflake vs. Avalanche: Three Debt Strategies Compared

 How the Snowball Works

 You line up all your debts from smallest balance to largest.
-Make minimum payments on everything except the smallest debt — throw all your extra money at that one.
+Make minimum payments on everything except the smallest debt, then throw all your extra money at that one.
 When it’s paid off, take the payment you were making and add it to the next smallest.
 The payments “snowball” as you go, getting bigger with each debt you eliminate.

 Why it works: Paying off that first debt feels amazing.
 That emotional win keeps you going when the bigger debts feel overwhelming.
-Research from Harvard Business School shows that the psychological boost of eliminating accounts is a powerful motivator.
+Research published in the Harvard Business Review found that consumers who focused on paying off one account at a time got out of debt faster.
+The psychological boost of eliminating accounts drives persistence.[1]

 The tradeoff: You might pay more in total interest if your smallest debts don’t have the highest rates.